shanksms/master_python_repository/readme.md

 >>> lf3
 <function enclosing.<locals>.local_func at 0x10a38ef70>
 ```
+As you can see that local function can be returned from their defining scope (in above case enclosing() is the defining scope) and used (invoked ) in another scope.
+This raises an important question, how does a local function use bindings to objects defined in a scope which no longer exist?
+That is once a local function is returned from its
+enclosing scope, that enclosing scope is gone, along with any local object it defined.
+How can the local function operate with out that enclosing scope?
+The answer is: local function along with the object defined in the enclosing function, forms a closure.
+Closure essentially remembers the local objects from the enclosing scope that local function needs.

 #### closure
 When a local function uses any variable from the enclosing function, it turns in to a closure.
 ```python